 - The Pre-Med Thing: Is it Really for Me?

 - How to Work with Faculty

 The Speaker Series is your opportunity to meet faculty and staff at Stanford in an informal setting.
-All sessions are from 12–1 pm every Thursday via Zoom.
+All sessions are from 12–1 pm PST every Thursday.